 This tour will allow you to explore 2 popular and traditional districts of Rome, the Jewish Ghetto and Trastevere.

-We will see the Synagogue from the outside and one of the loveliest squares in the city, Piazza Mattei, with its legendary Fountain of the Turtles.
+We will see the Synagogue (from the outside only) and one of the loveliest squares in the city, Piazza Mattei, with its legendary Fountain of the Turtles.
 If possible, we will also taste some exquisite cakes at the local bakery in the Ghetto before continuing toward the ancient theatre of Marcellus, the largest and most important theatre in Rome completed in the late 1st century BC under the name of Augustus’ nephew.

 After crossing the river, we will walk through the narrow alleys of Trastevere (which in fact means “across the Tiber”), a medieval district, tucked into the bend of the river.

-The church of Santa Maria in Trastevere is renowned for being one of the oldest churches dedicated to the Vergin Mary in the world and is famous for its exquisite mosaics from the late 12th and 13th century.
+The church of Santa Maria in Trastevere is renowned for being one of the oldest churches dedicated to the Vergin Mary in the world and is famous for its exquisite mosaics from the late 12th and 13th centuries.

 During this Jewish Ghetto and Trastevere tour there will be plenty of opportunities for photography lovers and we will also stop at a famous artisanal gelateria.